Nobody can live on Social Security alone. The average check is just a hair over $1400 a month…

 Step 2: Calculate your NEW estimated payment!

-And there you go – seventeen awesome tips and websites specifically with seniors in mind.
+And there you go – twenty awesome tips and websites specifically with seniors in mind.
 If you found this list helpful, be sure to share it with family and friends.

 Thanks for reading!